 · Challenge through ‘Going deeper’ – Rather than accelerating onto new content, pupils are given tasks which challenge their thinking, deepen knowledge and improve reasoning.

-Children are taught Maths in blocks of learning following the White Rose Maths schemes of learning throughout their time in Key Stage 1.
-Each block is taught beginning with a concrete approach, moving on to pictorial representations, before moving on to abstract maths.
+Children are taught maths in blocks following the White Rose Maths schemes of learning throughout their time in Key Stage 1.
+Each block is adapted to suit the needs of our pupils and it aims to ensure that all pupils gain a deeper understanding of the taught content.

 Pupils in both Reception and Nursery are taught the following key skills;